samjones00/docs/docs/ormlite/stored-procedures.md

-The `SqlProc` API provides even greater customization by letting you modify the underlying ADO.NET Stored Procedure call by returning a prepared `IDbCommand` allowing for advanced customization like setting and retriving OUT parameters, e.g:
+The `SqlProc` API provides even greater customization by letting you modify the underlying ADO.NET Stored Procedure call by returning a prepared `IDbCommand` allowing for advanced customization like setting and retrieving OUT parameters, e.g:

 ```csharp
 string spSql = @"DROP PROCEDURE IF EXISTS spSearchLetters;